-But historically conservative Georgia, there is still much debate over whether the Supreme Court ruling interferes with the state's right to govern its citizens, with religious groups objecting strongly to the letter of the law.
+However, in historically conservative Georgia there is still much debate over whether the Supreme Court ruling interferes with the state's right to govern its citizens, with religious groups objecting strongly to the letter of the law.

 Georgia was one of the staunchest opponents of same-sex unions, with only a handful of municipalities recognizing any same-sex marriages prior to the 2015 high court ruling.